-First, different employees face different costs.
-Gas prices vary by locality, as do insurance rates, tax rates, and fees such as registration.
+Gas prices vary by locality, as do insurance rates, taxes, and fees.
 Different employees drive different amounts.
 Neither a standard car allowance nor a mileage reimbursement can address these variations equitably or cost-effectively.

-Second, the costs of driving for work change over time, but traditional plans respond inadequately to these changes.
+Traditional plans do not reflect cost fluctuations.
 Most employers choose a standard car allowance or mileage rate for its simplicity.
 They set a monthly amount and leave it there for years.
 Or they use the IRS mileage rate, which changes annually but cannot respond to cost spikes or cost discrepancies between different parts of the country.

-Third, the 2017 Tax Cuts and Jobs Act rendered traditional vehicle reimbursement programs less effective.
+The 2018 Tax Cuts and Jobs Act rendered traditional vehicle reimbursement programs less effective.
 The reasons for this are complicated, so we'll explain them in chapter 2.
+The upshot is that FAVR plans have become the most cost-effective method to comply with current IRS tax rules.

 Recent changes in the tax code have forced many businesses to address their car reimbursement policies.
 Three reasons why: